Compare Robinhood vs SoFi: IRA, commissions, fees, trading tools, pros and cons. Which online broker is better?

 Robinhood vs. SoFi Invest Introduction

-Robinhood is one of the most well-known brokerage firms in the world.
-But does that mean it is the best?
-Perhaps SoFi Invest would be a better place for Robinhood customers to be.
-Let’s have a look.
+Robinhood is one of the most popular brokerage firms in the world.
+But is it the best?
+Maybe SoFi Invest is a better choice for Robinhood users.
+Let’s take a look.

 Cost